 On July 28, 1851, a “nearly unknown” photographer named Johann Julius Berkowski captured the first properly exposed photograph of a solar eclipse.
-The image was created using the daguerreotype process with an 84 second and a small refractor at the Royal Observatory in Königsberg, Prussia.
+The image was created using the daguerreotype process with an 84-second exposure and a small refractor at the Royal Observatory in Königsberg, Prussia.

 The earliest known photo of a tornado was captured near Central City, Kansas, back on April 23, 1884, by a local fruit farmer and amateur photographer named A.A.
 Adams, according to the Kansas Historical Society.

 #32.
 The First Photoshopped Photo